 - a lack of rehabilitation.

-The CSLB generally must prove by “clear and convincing” evidence that the contractor is not fit to have his/her professional license.14 If successful, then the contractor must prove that he/she is fit to be a contractor.15
+The CSLB generally must prove by “clear and convincing” evidence that the contractor is not fit to have their professional license.14 If successful, then the contractor must prove that they are fit to be a contractor.15

 About a month after the hearing concludes, the ALJ will make a recommendation to the CSLB about the contractor’s license.
-This is called a “proposed decision.”16
+This goes by the name “proposed decision.”16

-The proposed decision is given to the Registrar and normally suggests:
+The proposed decision goes to the Registrar and normally suggests:

 - no disciplinary action, or